 Others commit suicide.
 This psychological fad appears to have peaked in the

-therapy.
+therapy by 2010.
 Some private therapists who continue DID therapy continue to harm

 have given MPD/DID a new lease on life.